drewkett/notes/README.md

 ```
 This can take a long time if the swap is heavily used as it needs to move everything in swap back to RAM.

-To disable permanently, check `/etc/fstab` for swap partitions.
+To disable permanently, comment out any `swap` partitions in `/etc/fstab`.
 (Not sure if there is another way swap can be set up)

 # Software
 ## Multi-Platform